-The morning has been given-over to presentations of the three basic plans.
+The morning has been given-over to presentations of the

 And now, after a break, the "discussions" will begin.
 Though, I must say, I have been unsettled by the conversations I had with the LA pastor this morning.
 It is upsetting to me to think that sermons, straight from scripture, are heard as stump speeches.